tazjin/kontemplate/README.md

 An [AUR package][] is available for Arch Linux and other `pacman`-based distributions.

-### Building repeatably from source

-Version pinning for Go dependencies is provided by a [Repeatr][] formula.
-After cloning the repository the latest release can be built with `repeatr run kontemplate.frm`.

-This will place release binaries in the `release` folder.

 ### Building from source

 Assuming you have Go configured correctly, you can simply `go get github.com/tazjin/kontemplate/...`.